-According to estimates, the Metal Jetting system will have a price of $399,000 or less.
+According to estimates, the Metal Jetting system will have a price of about $399,000.
 The current build volume for the HP Metal Jet 3D Printer is 430 x 320 x 200 mm.
-HP are also launching a Metal Jet Production Service for ordering parts online, beginning 2019.
+HP are also launching a metal 3D printing service for ordering parts online, beginning 2019.

 Metal Jet vs Other Technologies

 Many commentators are comparing it with Metal Jet Fusion as they do have a bunch of similarities.
 Both Metal Jet and Metal Jet Fusion both employ the use of binders, however the process is vastly different.
 While MJF deposits the binding ink onto a plastic powder, Metal Jetting a binder onto metal powders.
 MJF relies on heating lamps to fuse the material within the printer, whereas Metal Jet parts are green and must be sintered in an industry-standard Metal Injection Molding furnace.

 The addition of the sintering furnace makes the process very reminiscent of Desktop Metal or Markforged’s metal printing tech.
 ExOne’s process is probably the closest to Metal Jetting, a technology which also leaves green parts pre-sintering.
 HP demonstrated that the new tech is cost-competitive at portions of 50,000 parts or less, hitting break-even at those numbers in comparison with Metal Injection Molding.